 Why start a new meeting?

+2.)
 You want more meetings with the focus that interests you.
 We are all different in our patterns of sex and love addiction.
-Each meeting has a focus on a particular type of behavior that may be more of interest to some individuals and have less benefits to other as their patterns are different.
-If you would like to see a meeting that focuses on your area of interest what could be a better way than to start one yourself?
+Each meeting has a focus on a particular type of behavior that may be of more interest to some individuals, and have less benefits to others, as their patterns are different.
+If you would like to see a meeting that focuses on your area of interest, what better way than to start one yourself?

+3.)
 Location location location.
-We get a lot of inquiries over the phone and via email about meetings in the areas far from Los Angeles, such as San Bernardino or Upland.
-There are many people who live far away from Los Angeles that need their meetings and recovery.
-They either have to settle for a long commute or online and phone meetings that are not even half as beneficial as live meetings.
+We get a lot of inquiries over the phone and via email for meetings in areas far from Los Angeles, such as San Bernardino or Upland.
+There are many people who live far away from Los Angeles who need their meetings and recovery.
+They either have to settle for a long commute, or online and phone meetings that are not even half as beneficial as live meetings.
 If you want to be of service to people in your area as well as yourself, why not start a new meeting nearby?

 Requirements for starting a new meeting

 Our third tradition of S.L.A.A. states: “The only requirement for S.L.A.A. membership is the desire to stop living out a pattern of sex and love addiction.
 Any two or more persons gathered together for mutual aid in recovering from sex and love addiction may call themselves an S.L.A.A. group, provided that as a group they have no other affiliation.”